memtrip/eosreach-android/android/README.md

 - Integrate with create account api with the app
 - Integrate the create account api with Google play store items
 - airdropped tokens?
+- Fix the design of the transfer confirmation screen

 ### Clean up
 - remove the homeUp finish from mxandroid